HewlettPackard/mds/README.md

 To compile a Java application that uses MDS, the programmer uses the JAR files for the MDS Java API.

+Details for compiling MDS can be found in [INSTALL.md](INSTALL.md).
+The basics are as follows...

 Assuming MDS and its dependency MPGC have been cloned to the same top-level directory, to compile sources for MDS: